Distinctive Graduates

 He recalled that his studies at Denki School (now TDU) were of great benefit in his subsequent R&D projects.

 Always an original thinker interested in pursuing the nature of things, Kashio spent seven years commercializing a compact all-electric calculator, and then did the same for watches and electronic musical instruments based on what he’d learned from the calculator’s technologies.
-He developed the first world’s automatic calendar wristwatch, CASIOTRON, in 1974.
-The G-SHOCK, a shock-resistant wristwatch evolved from CASIOTRON in 1983.
+He developed the first world’s automatic calendar wristwatch, Casiotron, in 1974.
+The G-SHOCK, a shock-resistant wristwatch evolved from Casiotron in 1983.

-This evolution established a new concept of wristwatches – and made the brand CASIO a worldwide name.
+This evolution established a new concept of wristwatches – and made the brand Casio a worldwide name.
 “I invent things we need but that nobody in the world has yet noticed we need.”
 Kashio famously said, “Don’t let your dream be just a dream; make it real.
 Reach for the sky.”

 Companies at which TDU graduates serve as CEOs, presidents, or board chairpersons